ChronusZ/chronusz.github.io/_posts/2017-07-20-parliamentary-consensus-ii.md

 - VBA-Validity: If a healthy node $$\mathcal{P}_i$$ accepts some value, a healthy node must have proposed that value.
 - VBA-Agreement: No two healthy, directly connected nodes accept different values.
 - VBA-Rejection: If any honest node $$\mathcal{P}_i$$ accepts $$1$$, then for every node $$\mathcal{P}_j$$ directly connected to $$\mathcal{P}_i$$, there is some thread $$S\in N_j$$ such that at least $$f_S+1$$ nodes entered $$\mathsf{VALIDATING}$$ mode.
-- VBA-Termination: Every healthy, nonsplit node eventually terminates with probability $$1$$.
+- VBA-Termination: Every healthy, unsplit node eventually terminates with probability $$1$$.

 $$\mathsf{VBA}$$ proceeds in rounds; theoretically it could go on for an arbitrarily large or potentially even infinite number of rounds (which is of course necessary by FLP), but the expected termination time is at most four rounds, and the probability of having terminated by the end of each round after that rapidly approaches $$1$$.
 A node begins on round $$1$$ and broadcasts the message $$\mathsf{PROP}(v_i)$$ with its vote $$v_i$$.
 On the $$r$$-th round, the node $$\mathcal{P}_i$$ operates according to the following protocol. $$est_i$$ is the value $$\mathcal{P}_i$$ proposes at the start of the round, and $$\mathsf{values}_i$$ starts out empty.
 We assume nodes can run the algorithm without having proposed a value at the beginning.